top of page

 Ashwagandha roots, leaves, and berries

-Ashwagandha (Withania somnifera) is a small shrub with yellow flowers native to dry regions of India, the Middle East, and parts of Africa.
-Its roots and berries are used for medicinal purposes.
-In Ayurvedic medicine, this “herb” has been used for thousands of years as an adaptogen to reduce stress, support the immune system, and enhance vitality.
-The name "ashwagandha" means "the smell of a horse" in Sanskrit, reflecting its ability to boost strength and energy.
+Ashwagandha (Withania somnifera) is a small shrub known for its yellow flowers.
+It thrives in the dry regions of India, the Middle East, and parts of Africa.
+The roots and berries of this plant are used for their medicinal properties.
+In Ayurvedic medicine, Ashwagandha has been utilized for thousands of years.
+It is considered an adaptogen that helps reduce stress, supports the immune system, and enhances vitality.
+The term "ashwagandha" translates to "the smell of a horse" in Sanskrit, highlighting its reputation for boosting strength and energy.

-Ashwagandha contains over 80 types of active compounds, such as steroidal and nonsteroidal alkaloids, essential fatty acids, saponins, amino acids, minerals, flavonoids, and glycosides.
-Withanolides, which are natural steroidal lactones found in the root, are thought to contribute to the herb's may beneficial properties.
-Triethylene glycol, found in the leaves, may be responsible for Ashwagandha sleep-inducing effects.
+Ashwagandha is rich in over 80 active compounds.
+These include steroidal and non-steroidal alkaloids, essential fatty acids, saponins, amino acids, minerals, flavonoids, and glycosides.
+Among these, withanolides are natural steroidal lactones found in the root and are believed to contribute significantly to the herb’s beneficial properties.
+Furthermore, triethylene glycol, located in the leaves, is thought to play a role in Ashwagandha’s sleep-inducing effects.

 Immune System Support